 No queen size

-With cooling technology approved by NASA, you'll never have to flip off the cool side of the Slumber Cloud Core Down Alternative Pillow.
+With cooling technology approved by NASA, you'll never have to flip over to the cool side of the Slumber Cloud Core Down Alternative Pillow.
 The 300-thread count cotton cover allows for soft, breathable comfort that releases heat and regulates your temperature through the night.
-Our tester noticed the cover felt cool to the touch and kept them cool all night long.
+We noticed that the cover felt cool to the touch and kept cool all night long.
+It seemed to allow for plenty of air circulation throughout the night as well.

 What's more, the down alternative filling remained comfortable and supportive even after washing.
-While it appears thin, it supports the neck and shoulders, even for combination sleepers like our tester.
+While it appears thin, it supports the neck and shoulders, even for combination sleepers.
 There are two firmness levels to choose from so you can find the perfect fit for you.
 Plus, the website offers tons of helpful information for finding the best fit for your sleep style.

 Supports head and neck